dotjavafile/WeatherGuru/README.md

 # WeatherGuru

 Uses json parsed data from openweathermap to get and display weather data.

+For networking it uses the volley library.
+For the cool button effects I used a libary from android arsenal called small bang. https://android-arsenal.com/details/1/2956

 #Features
   -Choose city.